curlyphries/JSON-News/README.md

-Here's a detailed README for your HTML reader of JSON news:

----

 # JSON News Reader

 This project is an HTML-based news reader that fetches and displays news articles from a JSON file.
 It includes features for filtering news by country and language, and the ability to mark articles as favorites or bookmarks.
 Additionally, there is navigation to a separate page for viewing favorite articles.